Permissionless-Software-Foundation/slp-tokens.com/docs/data.md

 ## Data Hosting

 The *Genesis Data* is the only data written to the blockchain.
-Because only a minimal amount of data is written to the blockchain, it prevents blockchain bloat and will scale well into the future.
+Since only a minimal amount of data is written to the blockchain, it prevents blockchain bloat and will scale well into the future.

 The *Mutable* and *Immutable* data can be hosted anywhere, but is generally hosted on [IPFS](https://ipfs.io), a decentralized network for distributing data.
 The [PSF File Pinning Protocol](https://psffpp.com/docs/intro/) was specifically developed for hosting this data.
 It allows token data to be redundently hosted by decentralized network of computers.
 Hosting costs are very low.